-- [Elizabeth Flores] Their type of work environment. - [Marie Osborn] Work environment.
-In what way do you mean? - [Elizabeth Flores] Their challenges, like when they get deployed, they have to get deployed overseas, they're on call, they work an enormous amount of hours compared to civilians who get paid overtime. - [Marie Osborn] Right, those are definitely important.
-Heidi? - [Heidi Patton] Yeah, also having, you know, jobs that you potentially can't talk about with your spouse and like sometimes there's a lot of things that, you know, you have a rough day and you can come home.
-I can talk about my rough day but he can't always talk about his rough day and so there's a lot more bottling up of stuff going on.
+Their challenges, like when they get deployed, they have to get deployed overseas, they're on call, they work an enormous amount of hours compared to civilians who get paid overtime.

+Right.
+Those are definitely also important dynamics.
+Heidi?

+Yeah, also having, you know, jobs that you potentially can't talk about with your spouse.
+And like sometimes there's a lot of things that, you know, you have a rough day and you can come home and I can talk about my rough day, but he can't always talk about his rough day.
+And so there's a lot more bottling up of stuff going on.

-- [Marie Osborn] Right, so things that they go through and experience they might not be able to share, but the experiences themselves can be pretty disruptive to their lives and difficult sounds like.
+Right, so things that they go through and experience, they might not be able to share, but the experiences themselves can be pretty disruptive to their lives and difficult, sounds like.
 Thank you both for sharing your thoughts.
 Those are some really great insights.

-So, as you can see here there are some challenges that all service members tend to face, you know.
-There's things related to military-related responsibilities, expectations of what they need to do and that unpredictability of their schedule, the on-call part of things right?
-Those frequent relocations, PCS - that can cause a lot of stress for anybody right?
-Separations from their family, the long days, the training, deployment and then the reintegration part - that can be pretty difficult for some folks out there.
-And they might even, you know, have experienced some combat-related trauma and that's a that's a new stressor that they would have to deal with coming back home.
+So as you can see here, there are some challenges that all service members tend to face.
+You know, there's things related to military-related responsibilities, expectations of what they need to do, and that unpredictability of their schedule, the on-call part of things, right?
+Those frequent relocations, PCSing, that can cause a lot of stress for anybody, right?
+Separations from their family, the long days, the training, deployment, and then the reintegration part.
+That can be pretty difficult for some folks out there.

+And they might even, you know, have experienced some combat-related trauma and that's a new stressor that they would have to deal with coming back home.
 And then access to care challenges.
-They might not, if they're on deployment, they might not get to see or speak with the same doctors that they were used to talking with, that kind of aspect, and the moving, just switching providers potentially can be pretty difficult for them to cope with sometimes.
+If they're on deployment, they might not get to see or speak with the same doctors that they were used to talking with, that kind of aspect.
+And the moving, just switching providers potentially can be pretty difficult for them to cope with sometimes.

 And these, you know, challenges and general life stressors, if unchecked, if we don't address them somehow, can sometimes lead to mental health concerns.

-So I'm going to ask what are some challenges that your service member or someone you know may have faced during your time as a military spouse?
+So I'm gonna ask, what are some challenges that your service member or someone you know may have faced during your time as a military spouse

-- [Elizabeth Flores] Death of a family member and not being able to actually go home because they're not immediate family.
-They're not the mom, dad or grandparents so. - [Marie Osborn] That can be difficult, that that definitely disrupts sometimes the grieving process for some people and I understand that for sure.
-Heidi, did you have anything? - [Heidi Patton] Yeah, we've definitely had that issue too and then I have, we have, a really close friend that was, because my husband's never been deployed thankfully, but he's been deployed multiple times and had a bunch of friends that have, you know, committed suicide because of issues and stuff.
-And so him having to deal with that, I know it's been a big challenge for him. - [Marie Osborn] Oh yeah.
+Death of a family member and not being able to actually go home, because they're not immediate family.
+They're not the mom, dad or grandparents, so ...

+That can be difficult.
+That definitely disrupts sometimes the grieving process for some people, and I understand that for sure.
+Heidi, did you have anything?

+Yeah, we've definitely had that issue too.
+And then we have a really close friend that was, because my husband's never been deployed, thankfully, but he's been deployed multiple times and had a bunch of friends that have, you know, committed suicide because of issues and stuff.
+And so him having to deal with that, I know it's been a big challenge for him.

+Oh, yeah.
 Well, thank you both for sharing that.
-I definitely think those are definitely some of the, you know, this list isn't exhaustive and you named a couple others that definitely are, you know, things that come up, some of the concerns that they might experience.
-And really that's why we're here today to help you in a way, help your service member overcome some of these challenges.
-When you have more awareness of the tools and resources available to them, you know, can remind them about it or suggest it if they ever need it in the future.
+I definitely think those are definitely some of the ...
+You know, this list isn't exhaustive and you named a couple others that definitely are, you know, things that come up, some of the concerns that they might experience.

+And really that's why we're here today to help you, in a way, help your service member overcome some of these challenges.
+When you have more awareness of the tools and resources available to them, you can remind them about it or suggest it if they ever need in the future.